 “Brands which only meet expectations will become irrelevant.
 If they shape expectations, however, they become game- changers and can transform the market and their respective businesses.
 To truly become game-changers, we have to be fully in tune with everyone who could be important to the brand,” says Ferrar.
 “So, whilst customer-centricity is in most cases a key focus for brands, we have to broaden our perspectives to include the past, present, and future customers and employees of a brand to de ne successful brand experiences.”

-Providing thrilling immersive events and environments can create immediate engagement with consumers, yet tools that are able to prove the exact return on investment are not yet available.
+Providing thrilling immersive events and environments can create immediate engagement with consumers and enhance user experience, yet tools that are able to prove the exact return on investment are not yet available.
 Online tracking solutions are able to accurately calculate the value of digital adverts, but for burgeoning virtual reality, augmented reality and other immersive technologies, it will be years before this level of sophistication is reached.

 However, it is simply a matter of time before immersive marketing truly revolutionises advertising, according to Stuart Bradbury, Managing Director at marketing agency Avantgarde UK.
 Bradbury explains that, thanks to advances in technology, the connection between brand experience and subsequent purchase behaviour is now much more clear to see.